sqlitecloud/docs/src/pages/docs/commands/list-channels.md

 ## Return

-A rowset with a single `chname` column.
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with a single **chname** column that returns all channels created for Pub/Sub.

 ## Example